interledgerjs/settlement-lightning/README.md

 ## Overview

 `ilp-plugin-lightning` enables settlements between Interledger peers using the [Lightning Network](https://lightning.network/) on Bitcoin.
-Using the [ILP/Stream](https://github.com/interledger/rfcs/blob/master/0029-stream/0029-stream.md) protocol, payments are chunked down into small increments, which can facilitate faster and more relaible payments compared with native Lightning &mdash; like AMP (atomic multipath payments), but it works today!
+Using the [ILP/Stream](https://github.com/interledger/rfcs/blob/master/0029-stream/0029-stream.md) protocol, payments are chunked down into small increments, which can facilitate faster and more relaible payments compared with native Lightning!

 The integration requires an existing Lightning node with connectivity to the greater Lightning network.
 Note that speed within the Lightning network degrades as two peers have more degrees of separation, and opening a direct channel provides a much faster experience.